reanahub/reana-demo-cms-h4l/README.rst

 We start by creating a `reana.yaml <reana.yaml>`_ file describing the above analysis structure with its inputs, code, runtime environment, computational workflow steps and expected outputs.
-In this example we are using the CWL workflow specification, with its steps in the `workflow <workflow>`_ directory.
+In this example we are using the Snakemake workflow specification, which you can find in the `workflow <workflow>`_ directory.

-At the same time, for easy debugging purposes (to avoid the *cwl* overhead), we have setup also a serial workflow as follows:
+At the same time, for easy debugging purposes, we have setup also a serial workflow as follows:

 .. code-block:: yaml